I love to write articles about how to grow and care for various kinds of wonderful plants.

 - Planting the bulbs really close together can offset the scattered look you sometimes see where the flowers are spaced out, looking sparse and unattractive.

-- Naked Ladies look good planted so that they will intermingle with other plants, especially ground covers to fill in the space left by the lack of foliage and those long, bare stems.
+- Belladonna lilies look good when intermingled with other plants—especially ground covers—to fill in the space left by the lack of foliage and those long, bare stems.
 Another idea is planting something in front of the Naked Ladies to hide those long stems.
 Either way would work well.

 Caring for Naked Lady Lilies

-Removing blooms.
+- Removing Stalks When Blooms Fade.
 Everything changes when the plant begins to flower.
 As the blooms begin to fade, remove the stalks immediately.
 If you don't, it'll go to seed.
 And if it goes to seed, the flower won't bloom the next season.
 There's really no reason to allow the plant to go to seed anyway, as it takes years for the resultant plants to bloom.
 Dividing the bulbs is a much better way of propagation for Naked Ladies.

 When should I plant Naked Ladies?